bushraYounes/BackEnd_Task9_LibraryManagementSystem/README.md

 Route::put('books/{book}', [BookController::class, 'update']);
 Route::delete('books/{book}', [BookController::class, 'destroy']);
 ```

+> [!NOTE] Authorisation
+> We will protect the apis with Authorisation middleware later in code.

 ---------
 ### Step 2: Use Built in sanctum Authentication:
 first apply these commands: